Sumit-kumar-soni/Olist-Ecommerce-Data-Analytics-Project/README.md

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+Copyright (c) 2026 Sumit Kumar Soni

+All rights reserved.

+This project is publicly visible for educational/viewing purposes only.

+You are NOT allowed to:
+- copy the code
+- reuse the code
+- modify the code
+- redistribute the code
+- sell the code
+- use this project in portfolios
+- claim this work as your own
 ## 🌟 About Me

 Hi there!
 I'm **Sumit Kumar Soni**.
 I’m passionate Data Analyst on a mission to share insight by using data and make working with data enjoyable and engaging!